antoinebeland/frogger.js/README.md

 ![Screenshot](https://raw.githubusercontent.com/antoinebeland/frogger.js/master/build/assets/screenshot.png)

 ## Getting Started
-The application will be available on my [personal website](http://www.antoinebeland.com) soon.
+The game is available on my [personal website](http://www.antoinebeland.com/frogger.js).
 If you want to use the application on your local machine, you must follow the next instructions.

 ### Prerequisites